SerGeRybakov/call_gate/README.md

 ## Features

 - Automatically manages frame data based on the current time and window configuration
-- Supports limits on both frame and window values, raising `FrameLimitError` or `WindowLimitError` if exceeded
+- Supports limits on both frame and window values, raising `FrameLimitError` or `GateLimitError` if exceeded
 - Provides various data storage options, including in-memory, shared memory, and Redis
 - Includes error handling for common scenarios, with specific exceptions derived from base errors within the library
 - Supports asynchronous and synchronous usage